 - Is what you are doing aligned to our approach?

-- I trust your judgement
+- I trust your judgment

 Making the switch to autonomous teams.